AJRepo/PHPlot/phplot/README.txt

 #2919086 Improve tick interval calculations
   Tick interval calculations should try for intervals of 1, 2, or 5 times a power of 10.

+PHP Bugs #51207, #51094, and others: These are PHP bugs, not PHPlot, on rendering of TrueType font (TTF) text in PHP-5.3.2 and 5.2.13.

 If you think you found a problem with PHPlot, or want to ask questions or